Homemade cannoli are crunchy and flaky with that classic cannoli chocolate chip filling.

 - Add the egg and marsala wine and mix together just until a rough dough forms.
 If it needs more liquid, add a little splash more of the marsala wine and keep mixing.
 Don't overmix.

-- Once it comes together into a raggedy dough, tip the mixture out and finish off the dough by hand, kneading on a floured work surface.
+- Once it comes together into a raggedy dough, tip the mixture out onto a lightly floured surface and knead until it is a nice smooth dough.

-- Once the first lot of cannoli tubes are 'dressed' brush your air fryer basket lightly with a little oil or spray with an oil-based nonstick spray and preheat to 400°F / 205°C. Adding a little oil is an essential step as the air fryer needs it to circulate the oil and fry the cannoli shells.
+- Brush your air fryer basket lightly with a little oil or spray with an oil-based nonstick spray and preheat to 400°F / 205°C. Adding a little oil is an essential step as the air fryer needs it to circulate the oil and fry the cannoli shells.

 - Once the cannoli shells are evenly golden brown, remove them from the air fryer and place them on a cooling rack lined with paper towels to remove any excess oil.

 - Start air frying the next batch of shells.
-Once the second batch are cooked, the first batch should have cooled enough for you to carefully remove them from the cannoli tubes so you can reuse them with the next lot of dough rounds.
-Be careful removing the tubes as they will still be quite hot and the cannoli shells may break easily.
+Once the second batch is cooked, the first batch should have cooled enough for you to carefully remove them from the cannoli tubes so you can reuse them with the remaining dough.
+Be careful removing the tubes as they will still be quite hot, and the cannoli shells may break easily.

 Tip: Many sources will tell you to cover the bottom of your air fryer basket in aluminum foil - don't do this!
-It actually prevents the air fryer from being able to work the way it's supposed to and you may end up with soggy bottoms on your cannoli.
+It actually prevents the air fryer from being able to work the way it's supposed to, and you may end up with soggy cannoli shells

 How to Make Cannoli Filling